 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care Greater Kansas City Implementing local strategies to assist CoC Coalition to End participating agencies in addressing local and Homelessness regional needs.
-Lee's Summit Ignite City of Lee's Summit The Consolidated Plan goals are intended to Strategic Plan advance the "Critical Success Factors" established in the Lee's Summit ignite Strategic Plan.
-Analysis of City of Lee's Summit The Consolidated Plan goals are intended to Impediments to Fair address needs identified in the AI.
-Housing Choice Regional Hazard Mid America Regional Implementing regional strategies to address both Mitigation Plan Council local and regional needs.
+Lee's Summit IGNiTE City of Lee's Summit The Con Plan goals are intended to advance the Strategic Plan "Critical Success Factors" established in the Lee's Summit IGNiTE Strategic Plan.
+Analysis of City of Lee's Summit The Con Plan goals are intended to address Impediments to Fair needs identified in the AI.
+Housing Choice Regional Hazard Mid-America Regional Implementing regional strategies to address Mitigation Plan Council both local and regional needs.